A second-order generalization of TC and DC kernels: Introduction

 To reduce the computational complexity different strategies have been proposed, see \cite{carli2012efficient,chen2018regularized, chen2021semiseparable,chen2013implementation}.
-In particular, if the the kernel matrix admits a closed form expression for Cholesky factor of its inverse matrix as well as its determinant, then the evaluation of the marginal likelihood can be done efficiently \citep{chen2013implementation}.
+In particular, if the kernel matrix admits a closed form expression for Cholesky factor of its inverse matrix (ant thus also its determinant), then the evaluation of the marginal likelihood can be done efficiently \cite{chen2013implementation}.
+While it is possible to derive these closed form expressions for TC and DC, see \cite{CARLI2014,7495008}, this is not possible for SS.
+It is worth noting that an efficient algorithm for the SS kernel has been proposed in \cite{chen2021semiseparable}.
+The latter, however, can be used only in the case that the input of the system has a prescribed structure, e.g. it cannot be used in the case we collect the data of a system which is in a feedback configuration.

-It is worth noting that it is possible to derive these closed form expressions only for TC and DC, see \cite{CARLI2014,7495008}.
-Moreover, TC and DC kernels have its inverse which is tridiagonal.
-The aforementioned properties are inherently related to the fact that the TC and DC kernels admit a precise maximum entropy interpretation: they solve a band extension problem while maximizing the entropy.
-It is worth noting that they also solve other maximum problems, see \cite{chen2016maximum,chen2018continuous,ardeshiri2015maximum}, however, the latter do not lead to properties useful for implementation purposes.
-Unfortunately, the closed form expression for the Cholesky factor of the inverse and determinant as well as the corresponding band extension problem do not extend to the SS kernel.